-OpenVPN is usually considered the “best” option due to its high level of protection, speed, compatibility on most devices, and the fact that it’s open source and has been vetted by security researchers.
+OpenVPN is usually considered the “best” VPN protocol option due to its high level of protection, speed, compatibility on most devices, and the fact that it’s open-source and has been vetted by security researchers.

-IKEv2 is another excellent option for those using a VPN on their mobile whilst traveling as it can quickly reestablish a connection when it gets cut off.
+IKEv2 is another excellent option for those using a VPN service provider on their mobile while traveling, as it can quickly reestablish a connection when it gets cut off.

-Other protocols can be insecure and therefore I don’t recommend them unless you know how you’re setting up your VPN connection and understand the risks.
+Other protocols can be insecure, so I don’t recommend them unless you know how to set up your VPN connection and understand the risks.

-For almost all users, OpenVPN provides the optimal level of security, compatibility, speed, and reliability.
+OpenVPN provides optimal security, compatibility, speed, and reliability for almost all users.

-A VPN’s logging policy is one of the most scrutinised parts of the service, and with good reason.
-This is where you’ll find out about whether they store your data, including the websites you visit and services you use, and what they do with that information.
+A VPN’s logging policy is one of the most scrutinized parts of the service, with good reason.
+This is where you’ll find out whether they store your data, including the websites you visit, the services you use, and what they do with that information.

-As we saw with the free VPNs, some companies really don’t care much for your privacy.
+As we saw with the free VPNs, some companies don’t care much for your privacy.

 So what are we looking for in a logging policy?
 Ideally, no logs at all.

-Whilst many VPN services claim to have zero logs policies, the truth is they wouldn’t be able to run the service at all without holding any information about you or your computer.
+While many VPN services claim to have zero logs policies, they wouldn’t be able to run the service without holding any information about you or your computer.

-Almost all VPN services provide their customers with software to run the VPN on their device, known as a VPN client.
-This client is almost always closed source, proprietary, software, so impossible for independent cybersecurity professionals to audit.
+Most VPN services provide their customers with software to run the VPN on their device, known as a VPN client.
+This client is almost always closed source, proprietary software, so impossible for independent cybersecurity professionals to audit.

-There have been a number of cases where VPN companies have been caught providing user data to the authorities.
+There have been several cases where VPN companies have been caught providing user data to the authorities.

-On the other hand, there are a number of VPN companies that have shown that they keep their users totally safe by not storing any PII.
+On the other hand, several VPN companies have shown that they keep their users safe by not storing any PII.

 NordVPN has been independently audited by PricewaterhouseCoopers AG and found to present no risk to users’ PII.
 The audit is available only to NordVPN customers.

 VyprVPN has been publicly audited by Leviathan.
-Whilst the audit initially identified PII present in some logs, they confirmed that this has now been fixed, and VyprVPN presents no risk to users’ PII.
+While the audit initially identified PII in some logs, they confirmed that this has now been fixed, and VyprVPN presents no risk to users’ PII.

-My favourite way for a VPN company to show that they protect their users is when they actually do so when faced with seizure or legal challenges.
+My favorite way for a VPN company to show that they protect their users is when they do so when faced with seizures or legal challenges.

-ExpressVPN had its servers seized in Turkey, but the authorities were unable to obtain any user data due to ExpressVPN’s no logs policy.
+ExpressVPN had its servers seized in Turkey, but the authorities could not obtain user data due to ExpressVPN’s no logs policy.